-In the middle of the dry river bed, children and adults alike worked to collect water from the dirty puddle at the bottom of the pit.
+In the middle of the dry river bed, in Kenya, children and adults alike worked to collect water from the dirty puddle at the bottom of the pit.
 Taking small, quick scoops in order to avoid the grit, the group patiently gathered just enough water for drinking.
 Without sediment, the water looked clean, but no amount of diligence could get rid of its saltiness or the fluoride contamination which makes this water barely potable.
 Report by Rob McBride, UNICEF.
 TURKANA DISTRICT, Kenya (August 19, 2011)

 UNICEF correspondent Rob McBride reports on the contruction of an underground pipeline that will supply water to one of the worst drought-affected areas of northern Kenya.

 “The water we get is very bad and it brings us sickness and diarrhea,” said villager Esther Nabulon.

 Suffering from a bout of malaria, her 8-year-old daughter, Konzi Atabo, had to make the one kilometre walk to the watering hole by herself, balancing a large plastic drum of water on her head.

 In contrast to the branches and straw of the surrounding huts, the solid mud walls of this family’s home once pointed to their relative affluence.
 With 53 goats five years ago, the family had financial security.
 Unfortunately, successive droughts have seen their livestock dwindle, until this year’s crisis finally killed the last of them.

 Help is on the way, however, for this drought-affected village.
 A new underground pipeline, powered by windmill, will pump water 10.5 miles from a local river.
 Built with support from UNICEF, it will provide a constant source of water for the entire community, while replenishing the water tank—soon to be added to the village’s newly constructed secondary school.